MLOPS-Talksick/SupplyChainOptimization/readme/data_ingestion.md

-File: __init__.py
+__init__.py
 Purpose:
 Initializes the Data_Pipeline.scripts module and re-exports key components for seamless access across the pipeline.

 Key Features:

-Imports main functions from pre_validation, preprocessing, and post_validation.
+Imports main functions from pre_validation.py, preprocessing.py, and post_validation.py.

-Exposes utility functions for GCP setup, data handling, and email notifications.
+Exposes utility functions from utils.py such as:

+setup_gcp_credentials

+load_bucket_data

+send_email

+upload_to_gcs

+Imports the logger from logger.py.

-Re-exports all essential components for absolute imports within the package.
+Makes all essential components accessible via absolute imports through the __all__ declaration.

+Execution Command:
+Not directly executed as a script; supports package/module initialization.